department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/researchplan.md

 * Past research review

-**Phase 2:** Remote interviews, past research review and form audit exercise with internal teams to understand pain points around the processing and filing Supplementatl Claims.
-We will also identify gaps and assumptions that will inform specific research with Veterans.
+**Phase 2:** Past research review and form audit exercise with internal teams to understand pain points around the processing and filing Supplemental Claims.
+We will also identify gaps and opportunities for research with Veterans.
 Methods also include:
 * Technical Discovery
 * [Form audit and journey mapping ](https://app.mural.co/t/adhoccorporateworkspace2583/m/adhoccorporateworkspace2583/1653490344368/8a035f7639e54b70edb4dc7002cae95967c36d1a?sender=uf4e8628bdc7dc81e50353314)